Dissolving a Nevada limited liability company involves certain steps that have to be followed to legally terminate the company.

 Quick Summary

-- To dissolve an LLC in Nevada, hold a meeting, follow the operating agreement, notify creditors and clients, and file articles of dissolution.
+- To dissolve an LLC in Nevada, hold a meeting, follow the operating agreement, and file articles of dissolution.

-There are steps to dissolving a Nevada limited liability company to ensure a smooth and legal dissolution process.
+There are certain steps you need to follow when dissolving a Nevada limited liability company to ensure a smooth and legal dissolution process.

 To dissolve a Nevada limited liability company, the members should hold a meeting to determine if the majority of the owners agree to the dissolution.